-We at Eleken believe that in today’s world, you can’t push people to purchase without the risk they’ll quickly get off the hook.
+Additionally, you can’t push people to purchase without the risk they’ll quickly get off the hook.
 You should carefully guide potential clients through your selling process until they’re ready to pay for your product.
 Simply put, to become a customer, they have to reach the bottom of your SaaS sales funnel.

-What is sales funnel and why is it important
+What is sales funnel and why is it important?

 The SaaS sales funnel (also known as SaaS marketing or conversion funnel) is a multi-staged selling process that starts with building the awareness of your brand in clients' minds and extends beyond the first payment.

 Unlike e-commerce businesses that focus on getting new customers through short marketing promotions, the SaaS customer acquisition process requires a more delicate approach.
 Customers need to be sure - your product is the best solution for the problem they face.
 While interacting with leads down to the bottom of the sales funnel, your ultimate goal is to raise their trust through engagement, expertise demonstration, and values communication.
-If building a customer acquisition strategy is on your mind, read our dedicated material.

 We're now moving closer to the sales funnel stages, but at this point, I want you to understand - customers' journey through the funnel is absolutely under your control.